-Secondly, the vast majority of the relations of inequality in Z' involve a bigger gap than the inequalities in Z. In Z', 450 775 relations out of a total of 499 500 relations of inequality are of size greater than 50.
-In Z, on the other hand, the relatively puny 999 relations of inequality are all of size smaller than 50.23
+Secondly, the vast majority of the relations of inequality in Z' involve a bigger gap than the inequalities in Z. In Z', 450,775 relations out of a total of 499,500 relations of inequality are of size greater than 50.
+In Z, on the other hand, the relatively puny 999 relations of inequality are all of size smaller than $50.^{26}$

 As an illustration only of the magnitude of the inequality contained in Z', consider individual 1 in Z' who is subject to 949 relations of inequality greater than 49.
-As pointed out by Mosquera (2017), these 949 relations of inequality range from size 50 to size 999, whereas, again, the relations of inequality in Z are of size 49.24
+As pointed out by Mosquera, these 949 relations of inequality range from size 50 to size 999, whereas, again, the relations of inequality in Z are of size 49.27

-Hence, there are many more and greater inequalities in Z' as compared to Z. Thus, pace Segall, it makes eminent sense for an egalitarian to rank Z' as worse than Z in respect to egalitarian concerns.
+Hence, there are many more and greater inequalities in Z' as compared to Z. Thus, pace Segall, it makes eminent sense for an egalitarian to rank Z' as worse than Z in respect of egalitarian concerns.

-Finally, let us here take the opportunity to point out a simple misunderstandding of Positive Egalitarianism on Segall's behalf.
+Finally, let us here take the opportunity to point out a simple misunderstanding of positive egalitarianism on Segall's part.
 He writes: